-So how does the CDA work?
-Is there a way to make the most of it?
+How does the CDA work?
+Is there a way to optimise it?

-Here’s a quick guide on how to maximise your child’s CDA account, to get the most out of your Baby Bonus rewards!
+Here’s a quick guide on how to maximise your child’s CDA account and to get the most out of your Baby Bonus rewards!

-TL;DR: How To Maximise Your Child’s CDA Account
+TL;DR: Baby Bonus Singapore Guide — Here’s How To Maximise Your Child’s CDA Account

-- Open your CDA with a bank with high interest rates
+- Open your CDA with a bank that offers high interest rates

-- Use your child’s CDA to pay for a bulk of his/her expenses
+- Use your child’s CDA to pay for the bulk of his/her expenses

 What Is The Child Development Account (CDA)?

-The CDA is a special savings account for children that can be opened with POSB/DBS, OCBC or UOB, to help build up the savings that can be spent on approved uses.
-The child will receive CDA benefits:
+The CDA is a special savings account for children that can be opened with either POSB/DBS, OCBC or UOB to help build up the savings that can be spent on approved uses.

 What Does My Child Get For Opening A CDA Account?